 Book/Monograph, Created By International Livestock Research Institute(ILRI) and Published By International Livestock Research Institute (ILRI) in English language

 |Competing orders and conflicts at the margins of the State|

 Journal article, Created By Asebe Regessa Debelo and Published By ACCORD in English language

 n this paper, the interplay between various competing orders among three ethnic groups on the margins of the Ethiopian state that have overlapping presence along the Ethiopia-Kenya border is analysed.|The paper probes into complex and intertwined causes of inter-group conflicts by going beyond the commonly asserted resource scarcity and ethnicity assumptions, arguing that any attempt to establish sustainable peace becomes futile without assessing inter-group conflict within a context including historical, environmental, political, economic, cultural and institutional dimensions.
 The paper al...

-Journal article, Created By Ashamu, Elizabeth and Published By Cambridge University Press in English language
+Journal article, Created By Bercket Habte Selassie and Published By Cambridge University Press in English language

-Journal article, and Published By Cambridge University Press in English language
+Journal article, Created By D. Behailu and Published By St Mary's University College in English language

-Journal article, Created By Schlee, Gunther and Published By Taylor & Francis in English language
+Journal article, Created By Bach, Jean-Nicolas and Published By Oxford University Press in English language